-Freshmen Interest Group (FIG)
+First-Year Interest Group (FIG)

-First-year students are assigned to FIGs in their first semester according to a common academic interest or major.
+First-year students are assigned to FIGs in their first semester according to a common academic interest.
 These groups explore the topics and issues related to their chosen path.
 Those who arrive at Mitchell undecided about their academic route are also grouped together to allow for a broader survey of options.
 During the second semester, students are grouped across disciplines as they work towards common learning outcomes in the core curriculum.
-Students are encouraged to communicate their unique perspective and make connections through writing, presenting and co-curricular activities.
+Students are encouraged to communicate their unique perspective and make connections through writing, presenting and technology.